The September meeting is discussing ‘A Boy Made of Blocks’ by Keith Stuart.

-This is what the Club has been up to so far this year:
+This is what the Book Angels have been up to so far this year:

 The May meeting discussed a biography or autobiography of their own choice before moving on to discussing ‘The Trouble with goats and sheep’ by Joanna Cannon.
 Joanna will also be speaking at Kibworth Library on 22 June.
 Tickets £5 from Kibworth Bookshop.